STEVE INSKEEP, Host:

 Consumer Advocate, John McDonough, says no state has tried it before.

-Dr. JOHN MCDONOUGH (Doctor, Executive Director, Health Care For All): This is absolutely fresh.
+JOHN MCDONOUGH: This is absolutely fresh.
 This is absolutely new, and it demands serious attention and support from folks to try to make it work.

 KNOX: It already has support from unlikely partners: consumer lobbyists and business leaders, liberal and conservative politicians.
 It breezed through both chambers of the legislature with only two no votes.